 And there you have it, the must see places in South America!
 Of course there’s so much more to see and do there but these are the things and places I recommend you visit on your trip even if they are out of the way as you certainly won’t regret it!
 (Also I didn’t go to Columbia hence why no-where in Columbia is mentioned but it’s on my to-go to list!)

-**I have blog posts on all the places I visited in South America which detail costs, where I stayed, how I got there, what I did etc so check them out!**
+I have even more blog posts on all the places I visited in South America, check them out here!